LLM-Grounded Explainable AI for Supply Chain Risk Early Warning via Temporal Graph Attention Networks: Related Work

 \subsection{Explainable Graph Learning and LLM-based Reasoning}

 As GNNs are applied in operational supply chain systems, the need for interpretable prediction has intensified.
-Post-hoc methods such as GNNExplainer~\cite{b5} and SHAP~\cite{b7} provide numerical attribution scores that often require expert interpretation.
-Recent research integrates LLMs into logistics decision support, demonstrating that structured quantitative signals can be synthesised into coherent natural-language analysis~\cite{b8}, and lightweight language models can support reliable agentic decision processes under constrained settings~\cite{b9}.
+Post-hoc methods such as GNNExplainer~\cite{b4} and SHAP~\cite{b5} provide numerical attribution scores that often require expert interpretation.
+Recent research integrates LLMs into logistics decision support, demonstrating that structured quantitative signals can be synthesised into coherent natural-language analysis~\cite{b9}, and lightweight language models can support reliable agentic decision processes under constrained settings~\cite{b10}; context-efficient adaptation techniques that combine domain-specific fine-tuning with model ensembling have further been shown to enhance the reliability of such lightweight models on specialized reasoning tasks \cite{b11}.

 Nevertheless, existing systems typically act as descriptive summarisers without explicitly constraining generation to model-internal graph evidence, leaving faithfulness concerns unaddressed.
 The present work bridges these gaps by injecting attention weights and feature-level statistics as structured evidence records into a constrained LLM reasoning module, enabling both forecasting accuracy and auditable natural-language risk reporting within a unified pipeline.